ray-project/ray/doc/source/data/examples/index.rst

 Simple Data Processing Examples
 -------------------------------

-Ray Datasets is a data processing engine that supports multiple data modalities and types.
-Here you will find a few end-to-end examples of some basic data processing with Ray Datasets on tabular data, text (coming soon!), and imagery (coming soon!).
+Ray Data is a data processing engine that supports multiple data modalities and types.
+Here you will find a few end-to-end examples of some basic data processing with Ray Data on tabular data, text (coming soon!), and imagery (coming soon!).

 .. panels::